oracle-livelabs/database/23aifree/json-collections/json-collections.md

 ## Task 1: Create Collection

-1. Now that the ATP instance is available, click in the *Database actions* dropdown list and select **View all database actions**
+1. Click in the *Database actions* dropdown list and select **View all database actions**

 	![DB Actions](images/dbaction1.png)

 2. Below you can find the Database Actions homepage.

 	![Homepage Database Actions](./images/homepage-dbactions.png)